Edwinguty2/Challenge_3/README.md

 # Real-Time Flood Monitoring and Alert System for Colombian Rivers (ESP32 Edition)

 ## Abstract
-Colombia’s complex topography and dynamic climate pose significant challenges in predicting and managing flood events.
-This repository presents an **enhanced IoT-based solution** that leverages an **ESP32 WROOM32** microcontroller running two concurrent tasks—one dedicated to sensor data processing and another to hosting a local web server.
+Colombia’s complex topography and dynamic climate pose significant challenges in predicting and managing flood events, now integrated with MQTT protocol for robust and scalable communication.
+This repository presents an **enhanced IoT-based solution** that leverages an **ESP32 WROOM32** microcontroller running three concurrent tasks—one dedicated to sensor data processing, another to hosting a local web server and the lastone uses MQTT Protocol to share the sensor data worldwide.
 By integrating **multiple sensors** (ultrasonic, DHT11, tilt switch, raindrop detector, and a BMP180 barometric sensor over I2C), the system continuously monitors river conditions and environmental parameters.
-Sensor data are streamed over a LAN-based dashboard, providing **real-time insights** and early flood warnings to local communities and authorities.
+Sensor data collected locally are published to a Raspberry Pi 5 acting as an MQTT broker, gateway, and database server, subsequently relaying data to Ubidots' global MQTT broker.
+This setup facilitates both local and worldwide monitoring through dual dashboards, greatly enhancing real-time flood detection capabilities.

 ---

 ## Introduction
 Frequent river floods across Colombia—amplified by phenomena like La Niña—continue to threaten public safety, disrupt infrastructure, and strain emergency response efforts.
 Traditional monitoring systems often lack the agility to deliver **timely, localized alerts**, leaving communities vulnerable to sudden surges in water levels.

-This project builds upon previous work by replacing the Arduino Nano with an **ESP32 WROOM32**, offering **dual-thread concurrency** for simultaneous data processing and web service hosting.
-The system now streams sensor readings over a local network, providing a **scalable, modular**, and **near-real-time** framework for flood detection and early warning.
+This enhanced version of the system improves upon the ESP32-based dual-thread design by incorporating MQTT communications via a Raspberry Pi 5 with Mosquitto.
+It provides seamless integration between local sensor networks, local data storage, and global visualization platforms, thus enabling timely, informed decisions for disaster management.

 ---